 For this type of account: Give name and SSN of: 1.
 Individual The individual Two or more individuals (joint account) other than an account maintained by an FFI The actual owner of the account or, if combined funds, the first individual on the account 1 3.
 Two or more U.S. persons (joint account maintained by an FFI) Each holder of the account Custodial account of a minor (Uniform Gift to Minors Act) The minor 2 5. a.
 The usual revocable savings trust (grantor is also trustee) The grantor-trustee 1 b.
 So-called trust account that is not a legal or valid trust under state law The actual owner 1 Sole proprietorship or disregarded entity owned by an individual The owner 3 7.
-Grantor trust filing under Optional Form 1099 Filing Method 1 (see Regulations section 1.671-4(b)(2)(i) (A)) The grantor For this type of account: Give name and EIN of: 8.
-Disregarded entity not owned by an individual The owner 9.
-A valid trust, estate, or pension trust Legal entity 4 10.
-Corporation or LLC electing corporate status on Form 8832 or Form 2553 The corporation 11.
-Association, club, religious, charitable, educational, or other tax- exempt organization The organization 12.
-Partnership or multi-member LLC The partnership 13.
-A broker or registered nominee The broker or nominee
+Grantor trust filing under Optional Form 1099 Filing Method 1 (see The grantor Regulations section 1.671-4(b)(2)(i) (A)) Give name and EIN of: (A)) Give name and EIN of: The owner (A)) For this type of account: 8.
+Disregarded entity not owned by an (A)) For this type of account: 8.
+Disregarded entity not owned by an individual The owner (A)) For this type of account: 8.
+Disregarded entity not owned by an individual 9.
+A valid trust, estate, or pension trust 10.
+Corporation or LLC electing corporate status on Form 8832 or The owner Legal entity 4 (A)) For this type of account: 8.
+Disregarded entity not owned by an individual 9.
+A valid trust, estate, or pension trust 10.
+Corporation or LLC electing corporate status on Form 8832 or Form 2553 11.
+Association, club, religious, charitable, educational, or other tax- The owner Legal entity 4 The corporation (A)) For this type of account: 8.
+Disregarded entity not owned by an individual 9.
+A valid trust, estate, or pension trust 10.
+Corporation or LLC electing corporate status on Form 8832 or Form 2553 11.
+Association, club, religious, charitable, educational, or other tax-exempt organization The owner Legal entity 4 The corporation The organization

 For this type of account: Give name and EIN of: 14.
-Account with the Department of Agriculture in the name of a public entity (such as a state or local government, school district, or prison) that receives agricultural program payments The public entity Grantor trust filing under the Form 1041 Filing Method or the Optional Form 1099 Filing Method 2 (see Regulations section 1.671-4(b)(2)(i)(B)) The trust
+Account with the Department of Agriculture in the name of a public entity (such as a state or local government, school district, or prison) that receives agricultural program payments The public entity 15.
+Grantor trust filing under the Form 1041 Filing Method or the Optional Form 1099 Filing Method 2 (see Regulations section 1.671-4(b)(2)(i)(B)) The trust

-1 List first and circle the name of the person whose number you furnish.
-If only one person on a joint account has an SSN, that person's number must be furnished.

-2 Circle the minor's name and furnish the minor's SSN.

-3 You must show your individual name and you may also enter your business or DBA name on the "Business name/disregarded entity" name line.
-You may use either your SSN or EIN (if you have one), but the IRS encourages you to use your SSN.

-4 List first and circle the name of the trust, estate, or pension trust.
+- 1 List first and circle the name of the person whose number you furnish.
+If only one person on a joint account has an SSN, that person's number must be furnished. - 2 Circle the minor's name and furnish the minor's SSN. - 3 You must show your individual name and you may also enter your business or DBA name on the "Business name/disregarded entity" name line.
+You may use either your SSN or EIN (if you have one), but the IRS encourages you to use your SSN. - 4 List first and circle the name of the trust, estate, or pension trust.
 (Do not furnish the TIN of the personal representative or trustee unless the legal entity itself is not designated in the account title.)
 Also see Special rules for partnerships, earlier.